girirajvyas/aws/AWS-Cloud-Practitioner.md

  - permissions updated via console will reflect in console as well.
  - in case you do not have permissions, there will be a blank response

-## 3.7 IAM Roles for services
+## 2.7 IAM Roles for services

 **Basics**
  - Some AWS services will need to perform actions on your behalf
- - To achieve that, we will assign permissions to AWS serviceswith IAM Roles.
+ - To achieve that, we will assign permissions to AWS services with IAM Roles.
  - Common roles:
    - EC2 Instance roles
    - Lambda Function roles